communitiesuk/delta-common-infrastructure/README.md

 ### 1 DNS setup

-The terraform supports multiple domains, though one of these will have to be chosen as the primary domain which will get passed to the applications to use for links, emails etc.
+The Terraform code supports multiple domains, though one of these will have to be chosen as the primary domain which will get passed to the applications to use for links, emails etc.

 The CloudFront distributions require valid certificates before we can configure them properly.
 If we control the DNS zone that's not an issue, we can just create those modules first, but if we are using records managed by DLUHC then we will either need to stop after creating the CloudFront distributions and wait for the records to be created, or use a secondary domain we do control in the meantime.

 Add an ssl_certificates module for each set of certs you want to have available and create them, along with an SES identity if the environment will have one.